xrdocs/programmability/_tutorials/how-to-get-a-serial-number-netmiko-text-fsm.md

 <script src="https://gist.github.com/AntoineOrsoni/a941584f96f4e78961a819e2d0360f42.js"></script>

-# pyATS pros and cons to retrieve a serial number
+# Netmiko and Text FSM pros and cons to retrieve a serial number

 This last section reflects my own experience.
-Based on your own use of pyATS, it might vary.
+Based on your own use of Netmiko and Text FSM, it might vary.
 Feel free to comment if you disagree or if you think about something else.
 {: .notice--info}

 ## Pros

+>> TODO

 * pyATS uses SSH as transport, which is most of the time open on the device.
 * You can extract the serial number with very basic Python knowledge and in less than 10 lines of code.